teamleaderleo/fin-agent/README.md

 *   **Financial Data:** Financial Modeling Prep (FMP) API
 *   **Backend:** Next.js API Routes (Serverless Functions)
 *   **Linting/Formatting:** ESLint & Prettier

+## A Note on API Access and Citations

+This application was built using the public Financial Modeling Prep (FMP) API key provided in the assignment brief.
+Free-tier API keys have certain limitations (e.g., full data is often only available for a small set of symbols like `AAPL` or `MSFT`).

+**Therefore, while the citation links (`🔗`) in the chat interface are programmatically correct, they may not always resolve to a page with data.**

+The **purpose of this feature** is to demonstrate the architectural principle of **data source transparency**.
+Each citation link accurately reflects the specific API endpoint the AI agent called to get its information.
+In a production environment with a full-access enterprise API key, these links would seamlessly connect the user to the raw data source, enhancing trust and verifiability.

 ## Getting Started